 Secondly, make sure to get about 70-80% of your weight on the front foot.
 Your upper body can come slightly back because the low point of the swing wants to be fractionally behind the ball to allow the bounce to slide underneath the ball.

-Position the ball on your left heel, press forward with your lower body and make sure the shaft is in line with the back of the ball to allow the bounce and loft to be showing - the video with this article shows exactly how to do it.
+As for the ball position, you want it on your left heel.
+Then, press forward with your lower body and make sure the shaft is in line with the back of the ball to allow the bounce and loft to be showing - the video with this article shows exactly how to do it.